artontray/PROJECT2/README.md

 ## Programming Structure

-Before starting coding, I wanted to have a big picture of the programming structure :
+Before starting to code, I wanted to have a big picture of the programming structure :

  ** Beginning of the Game ** :
  - 2 cards are revealed to both players, two options :